felipesere/felipesere.com/content/post/path2mastery.md

 * We have a common set of values that we want all our graduating crafters to live up to.
   Throughout their apprenticeship, we need to instill these shared values, no matter what path they take.

-A lot of this implicit today.
+A lot of this is implicit today.
 For example, it takes apprentices weeks to appear on our website, because it’s considered more of a side-task of… the mentors? the apprentice?
 Or the purpose of having apprentices write blog posts is mostly implied.
 Sometimes it’s to improve the writing skills, sometimes it’s to emulate client communication, and often it’s to allow the mentor gain insight into the apprentice’s thinking.